OSINT-mindset/lingolens/README.md

 Search in Google Lens in lingo!

 Tired of irrelevant results of reverse image search?
-Yeah, search results can be VERY different!
+Yeah, search results can be VERY different because of your language environment!

 Lingolens allows:
-- search image in Google Lens for several languages (RU/EN/PL for now), excluding known results
+- search image in Google Lens for several languages (RU/EN/PL by default), excluding known results
 - generate one simple HTML report with all the results
 - compare target image with result images!